 Tapping – otherwise known as EFT (Emotional Freedom Technique)

 This technique uses very gentle tapping on specific meridian points (acupressure points) across the body.
 Fear is stored as a negative emotion in our minds and our body and this technique addresses both.
 The tapping is balancing the energy that everyone has in their bodies, dispersing blockages of negative energy.
 The set up statement and affirmations that you use whilst focusing on fear is working at rewiring your brain (enter NLP again).
 This works better when you’re specific so rather than focusing on ‘this fear’ or ‘this phobia’ you want to be focusing on something like ‘this fear I have of flying’.
-You can access a basic tapping sequence and instructions within my Flourish Resources (Follow the Flourish facebook page at 360flourish for the password).

 Want something a bit quicker and more discreet?